-But then Fortuna had met Bianchi.
+But then Fortuna met Bianchi.
 It was him that changed everything.

 She was too young at the time to realize what kind of place it was and had skirted away from the half-naked men and women who lounged around on the silken couches.
 When Bianchi brought her to one of the couches at the corner of the establishment far away from watchful eyes, Fortuna had smiled and squirmed uncomfortably.

-“Now, Fortuna, this is the first time you’ve ever been to place like this right?”
+“Now, Fortuna, this is the first time you’ve ever been to a place like this, right?”
 Bianchi had put his arm around her shoulders.
 “I’m sure you’ll like it—”